 Your financial dashboard acts as a barograph of financial performance and should be able to indicate your organization’s overall fiscal health.
 Some financial metrics are best suited to depict the trends over a long duration while other metrics might reveal the performance for a particular accounting period.
 The metrics that are suited to depict trends overtime include revenue, net profit, and more, whereas a ratiometric, along with other ratios, can be used to display the performance of the current period.

+A financial analysis dashboard should help you analyse your performance and growth.
 Your financial dashboard should also be equipped to measure the targets or objectives related to your financial variables.
 The targets will simply display your estimates related to a particular variable and help to identify whether your organization’s performance was below or above the benchmark set by you in the beginning.
 This will tell the analysts or target audience about your financial performance and help design strategic measures required to make the business successful.

 You should always use graphical presentation tools like charts and bar graphs in your financial dashboards.
 These graphical representation tools help the audience to quickly grasp the information without spending much time scrolling around irrelevant indicators.
 You can use some best practices followed while creating your graphical indicators such as ‘Year-on-Year Performance’ for a cyclical metric, displaying the status for single data points, combining multiple metrics, using similar tools for all metrics, etc.